monksinha/Pacman-Contest/pacman-contest/Wiki.md

 To better estimate enemies' positions, we could have another prior distribution(currently, we use uniform distribution), such as beta distribution which is conjugate prior to help us analyse whether the enemy is chasing us.

-## 2.3 Determine dead end
+## 2.3 Determine Blind Alley

 First thing first, in theory, this thing won't bother us if we use a Monte Carlo Tree Search as long as we simulate steps more than twice of the depth of alley and we would get back to the entrance at the right time.
 However, that takes huge computing resources and is impractical in our case due to limited computing time and hardware.
 Now, let's cut to the chase.

 #### Why this matters?

-Assume that we are at the entrance of a dead end and the distance with our enemy is six.
+Assume that we are at the entrance of a blind alley and the distance with our enemy is six.
 According to the rules, both of us don't have sight to know each other.
 The minimum steps for the enemy to this entrance is six and if we choose to eat food whose depth at least three in this alley, then bad thing happens.
 We are stuck in this alley since the enemy is already waiting at the entrance.
 In another case, if we choose to eat food with depth two, then we need four steps from this entrance back to this entrance.
 Even if the distance between me and my enemy is five, I still have one spare step to run away.

-#### How to find dead end ahead?
+#### How to find blind alley ahead?

  A simple implementation is, for all legal positions, we get its successors and the end of the alley should have only one successor pointing to the entrance.
 Then we continuously get the successors of the previous successors which points to the entrance.
 These positions form the main part of the alley.
 The last is about when we stop the loop.
 Indeed, the entrance of this problem is a vertex of a cycle(graph theory).
 Therefore, we should find all cycles in the enemy's territory.

 #### What's next?

-After we find all dead ends, we can count the maze distance between inner food and the entrance.
+After we find all blind alleys, we can count the maze distance between inner food and the entrance.
 Every time, when we decide to eat a certain food inside an alley, we should promise that the cost/steps of starting from the current position to that food and then come back to the entrance should less than the maze distance between our enemy with that entrance.
 The discrepancy is the distance between us when we come back.

 #### More thoughts about cycle